theecoinnetwork/TheeCoin-Wallet/README.md

 #### 3️⃣ Start Using TheeCoin

-**💰 Receive:** Share your wallet address or QR code **💸 Send:** Enter recipient address and amount
+**💰 Receive:** Share your wallet address or QR code

+**💸 Send:** Enter recipient address and amount

 **⛏️ Mine:** Start a 24-hour mining session

 **💎 Stake:** Lock coins for rewards

 **🛒 Shop:** Browse the marketplace

+---

 ### 🔐 Security Best Practices

-1. **✅ Backup Your Recovery Phrase**
+#### 1. ✅ Backup Your Recovery Phrase

 Write down all 24 words in order

 Store in a secure, offline location

 Never share with anyone

 Consider multiple secure backup copies

-2. **🔒 Secure Your Device**
+#### 2. 🔒 Secure Your Device

 Use strong device passwords

 Enable device encryption

 Keep software updated

 Use antivirus protection

-3. **🛡️ Protect Your Privacy**
+#### 3. 🛡️ Protect Your Privacy

 Don't share wallet addresses publicly

 Use different addresses for different purposes

 Be cautious with chat features

 Verify recipient addresses before sending

 ---